shawnduong/HackerPass/doc/contribution-guide.md

 This task list may be incomplete and will be updated.
 Completed tasks will be removed from this list.

 - `web`: Create front-end where users can check their points.

-**Additional Features**
-- `ino`: Write data from a file to all blocks of a card.
-- `cli`: Provision cards.
-  - Send a POST request to the web API.
-- `cli`: Write to cards from a file.